Choosing a Star Tracker for Astrophotography

 * The Fornax Mounts LighTrack II requires an external 12V power source.

 As any experienced amateur astrophotographer will tell you, your motivation to stay up all night and image will vary.
-Any additional friction between you and a successful image has a way of affecting your decision process of stepping outside on a less-than-perfect night.
+Any additional friction between you and a successful image affects your decision to step outside on a less-than-perfect night.

-Don’t forget about the tear-down process either.
-If the clouds roll in and it looks like rain is coming, a lengthy teardown routine can turn into a stressful situation.
+Don’t forget about the tear-down process, either.
+If the clouds roll in and it looks like rain is coming, a lengthy teardown routine can become stressful.
 Star trackers can usually be carried inside the house with all elements attached at a moment’s notice.
-The same can not be said for a full-blown deep-sky astrophotography kit
+The same can not be said for a full-blown deep-sky astrophotography kit.

 Which Star Tracker is Right For You?